blanklob/helium/README.md

 This workflow was made as a follow-up to the Shopify Unite 2021 event revealing the new theme online store 2.0 that has supports for JSON templates and section everywhere concept and few other features for more information check [Online Store 2.0 features](https://www.shopify.com/partners/blog/shopify-online-store).

-A Webpack, HTML-first, JavaScript-only-as-needed approach to theme development.
-It's Shopify's first source available theme with performance, flexibility, and built-in and acts as a reference for building Shopify themes.
+A Webpack, HTML-first, Typescript-only-as-needed approach to theme development.
+It's Shopify's first open source boilerplate available after 2.0 update with performance, flexibility, and built-in and acts as a reference for building Shopify themes.

 ## 🔥 Features